anpage/rmk-keychron-q6-max/README.md

 These are goals for this project, but not necessarily the only goals:

 - [x] USB connectivity
-- [x] Persistent layout cofiguration through Vial
+- [x] Persistent layout configuration through Vial
 - [ ] Rotary encoder (knob) support
 - [ ] LED Control
 - [ ] Mac/Windows Layout Switch